-Very few flowers say “summer” like the Sunflower.
-They grow exceptionally well here in Missouri.
+Very few flowers say “summer” like the sunflower.
 They tolerate the humidity, resist many pests, and look beautiful in the garden.

-Sunflowers are easy to grow.
-They are well-loved by the bees, and even the birds will favor them if you allow the brown centers to ripen into heavy heads filled with seeds.
+Easy to grow, sunflowers are well-loved by the bees and various pollinaters.
+Even the birds will favor them if you allow the brown centers to ripen into heavy heads filled with seeds.

 Have you looked at buying sunflower seeds?
-There are so many varieties.
-Some are grown for seeds, some for the oil, and others are grown for cut flowers.
+There are wide varieties.
+Some are grown for seeds, some for the oil, and others for cut flowers.